bhuvangolhar/Data-Structures-and-Algorithms/OOPS/polymorphism.md

 **Explanation:**

-Although the variable `a` is of type `Animal`, the method that gets executed depends on the actual object type (`Dog` or `Cat`) at runtime — hence it’s runtime polymorphism.
+Although the variable `a` is of type Animal, the method that gets executed depends on the actual object type (Dog or Cat) at runtime — hence it’s runtime polymorphism.

 **Advantages:**